KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 ### Control Plane Components

 The Control Plane components act as the brain of the cluster.
 They are the core services that manage the cluster's state, make global decisions (like scheduling), and detect and respond to cluster events.
-These components typically run on the master node(s).
+In a typical `kubeadm` setup, they run as **static pods**, which are managed directly by the kubelet on the control-plane node and defined by manifest files in `/etc/kubernetes/manifests/`.

 -   **kube-apiserver (API Server):**
     - Central management point for the entire cluster.